Alice: Madness Returns: Marketing

 In 2011, Epic Weapons released both the Alice: Madness Returns Vorpal Blade and the Vorpal Blade mini set for kids.
 Along with the Vorpal blade, there was a packaged deal with the American McGee's Alice Vorpal Blade that came with the display stand, originally sold separately.
-For a special edition replica, Alice: Madness Return Teapot' was sold by Epic Weapons as a fully functional teapot, based off the creature 'Eyepot' within the game.
+A special edition replica, Alice: Madness Return Teapot' was sold by Epic Weapons as a fully functional teapot, based on the creature 'Eyepot' within the game.
 Mysterious, American McGee's fashion brand, created 'Chaos' symbol related accessories, including necklaces and wallets.
 The official artbook of Alice: Madness Returns "The Art of Alice: Madness Returns" written by R.J.
 Berg, was released on 17 May 2011, complete with concept ideas and character designs.
 Art prints are available through Mysterious and have been created over years by several different artists, also to be signed by American McGee when purchased.
 Merchandise from Alice: Madness Returns is still purchasable as of the 2020s via McGee's company Mysterious.

 Alice: Otherlands

-The artbook of Alice: Otherlands, was released on 30 October 2015 along with several digital assets on Kickstarter for being unable to sell physical copies once the campaign had ended.
+The artbook of Alice: Otherlands was released on 30 October 2015 along with several digital assets on Kickstarter for being unable to sell physical copies once the campaign had ended.
 The artbook is available through direct download and is accessible through the Internet Archive.